OpenGenderTracking/globalnamedata/README.md

+## What is this?

+Most data on names and gender is ill-suited for any serious analytical purpose.
+Websites which collect data on birth names mainly offer searches, top ten lists and suggestions for parents.
+Most available data on the web comes either from commercial sources or from summary data.

+We have collected birth record data from the United States and the United Kingdom across a number of years for all births in the two countries and are releasing the collected and cleaned up data here.
+We have also generated a simple gender classified based on incidence of gender by name.
+You can use this data for any purpose compatible with the [license](https://github.com/OpenGenderTracking/globalnamedata/blob/master/LICENSE.md).

+And, unlike any other open record for name data, we've provided the scripts necessary to check our work!
+You don't need to trust us in order to trust the data.

 ## Setup

 The easiest way to set up Global Name Data is to clone the repo and open an R console in the base directory of the project.
 Once there you can run `master.R` and that will bring all the necessary functions into your workspace.